 With the media attention given to COVID-19, it is not surprising that some children are feeling anxious.
-This letter will provide you with some ideas on how you can talk to your children and what you can do as a family.
+This letter will give you some ideas on how you can talk to your children and what you can do as a family.